Blog Post

 </object>

-• The data attribute specifies the location of the PDF file.
+• The data attribute specifies the URL location of the PDF file.

-Similar to the <embed> element, you can add the type, width, and height attributes to the <object> tag.
+Similar to the <embed> element, you can add the type, width, height, and title attributes to the <object> tag.

-If the browser doesn’t support PDFs, the <object> tag will display a message with a link to download the PDF.
+In the example above, if the browser doesn’t support displaying PDFs, the <object> tag will display a message with a link to download the PDF.

-An <iframe>, short for inline frame, is a container for embedding information from other webpages, either as a full page or a widget.
+An <iframe>, short for “inline frame,” is a container for embedding information from other web pages, either as a full page or as a widget.
 It has some attributes that allow you to control the appearance of the content:

-• src specifies the location of the data source.
-You can add a URL or a local file.
+• src specifies the URL location of the data source.

 • width and height control the frame’s width and height.